 3. Sustainability and the environment are in focus

 If you’re concerned with sustainable development for a greener future, you’ll feel right at home in Sweden.
-Environmental issues are high priority here, and Sweden has been named the most sustainable country in the world for its use of renewable energy (it has the highest percentage of renewable energy in the EU).
+Environmental issues are high priority here, and Sweden has been named the most sustainable country in the world for its use of renewable energy.
+Sweden is aiming for 100 per cent renewable energy production by 2040.

 Environmental thinking and sustainability are a part of all aspects of life here, including education.
 Studying here will give you the chance to draw on Sweden’s deep environmental experience and apply its sustainable approach to your own chosen field.

 And it’s not hard to see why Swedes are so keen to protect the environment: nature here is breathtaking, with huge forests, beautiful beaches and snow-capped mountains.
 Sweden’s 29 national parks and nearly 4,000 nature reserves offer you the opportunity to ski, hike, fish, swim and mountain bike.

 4. Equality and diversity are central to Swedish society

 Swedish society is known for its inclusiveness and equality – you may have heard Sweden referred to as the most equal country in the world.
 It consistently places among the world’s top countries in gender equality, while lesbian, gay, bisexual and transgender (LGBT) rights in Sweden are regarded as among the most progressive in the world.